 I grind my meat using my own grinder, but if you’re friends with your butcher (and you should be), you can get him to trim and grind it for you.
 Or if you prefer sliced jerky, your butcher can do that for you too.
 That’s why they’re there.
-Getting to know your butcher is a really good idea, so take the time to say ‘hi’ even if you don’t need anything from him or her the next time you see them.
+Getting to know your butcher is a really good idea.
+Take the time to say ‘hi’ even if you don’t need anything the next time you see them.

-- 1 heaping tablespoon Hi Mountain Cracked Pepper N' Garlic Jerky Seasoning, see my note below
+- 2 tablespoon Hi Mountain Cracked Pepper N' Garlic Jerky Seasoning see my note below

-- 2 teaspoons curing salt (comes with the seasoning) (optional if you're going to refrigerate the finished product)
+- 2 teaspoons Pink Curing Salt comes with the seasoning (optional if you’re going to refrigerate the finished product)

 - NOTE: I personally feel that the flavor is too mellow when mixing per the package instructions, 2 1/2 teaspoons per pound.
 I use a heaping tablespoon.
 You may want to first make a pound per the package instructions and see if you want a stronger flavor.

 - Place beef in a resealable bag or container.

 - Place meat, seasoning, curing salt and water into a mixer and mix for 5 minutes.

 - Transfer meat to a resealable container or bag and refrigerate for up to 8 hours, massaging every hour or so to get the marinade distributed and absorbed evenly.

 - Remove meat from the marinade.
 Add to a jerky gun and squeeze out onto Nesco trays.

 - Add the dehydrator top, set to maximum temperature setting and dehydrate for 5 hours, rotating the trays (bottom to top) every 2 hours or so.